Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 One of the most popular clubs in Shibuya, Camelot guarantees a night of excitement.
 There are three floors playing different genres of music so you’ll most definitely find something you like and can jam out to whilst downing a couple of drinks.

 Dive into the crowds and dance until you forget how sad you are because it’s your last night in Tokyo.
-Nice thing about Camelot is that, ‘cause it’s so spacious, there’s plenty of room to take a breather in once you’ve exhausted yourself dancing.
+The nice thing about Camelot is that, because it’s so spacious, there’s plenty of room to take a breather in once you’ve exhausted yourself dancing.
 Yet, you’d be close enough to the dance floor to still be wrapped up in the fun and groove.

 Grab a few friends and come to Camelot on your last night in Tokyo.
-Upbeat music, flashing lights, dancing with a fun crowd, and, of course, alcohol… A night out at Camelot is definitely one of the top bar recommendations and probably one of the best ways to end your Tokyo trip.
+Upbeat music, flashing lights, dancing with a fun crowd, and, of course, alcohol.
+A night out at Camelot is definitely one of my top bar recommendations and probably one of the best ways to end your Tokyo trip.

 Jeremiah Bar (Bar)